Have you ever sensed God’s presence when someone is praying?

 One day Jesus was praying in a certain place.
 When he finished, one of his disciples said to him, “Lord, teach us to pray …” (Luke 11:1)

 Picture the scene: “Jesus was praying in a certain place.”

 Was he sitting, standing, or kneeling?
 Was it indoors or out?

 The disciples were near enough to know when Jesus had finished praying.
 Were they watching him?
 Could they overhear his words?
 What impelled them to ask their question?

-No doubt the disciples heard and said many prayers from infancy – and yet, they were driven to ask: “Lord, teach us to pray …”
+No doubt the disciples heard and said many prayers from infancy—yet, they were driven to ask: “Lord, teach us to pray …”

 Their question admitted their need.
 Somehow, they expected an answer that would radically change their understanding and practice of praying.

 Notice, it was not “teach us how to pray,” but “teach us to pray.”
-It was not about about methodology or techniques – they wanted to pray like Jesus.
+It was not about methodology or techniques—they wanted to pray like Jesus.

 Their request was courageous.

-What would it take for you to ask?
+What would it take for you to make this request?